Charles N'Zogbia

-Charles Humphrey N'Zogbia (born 28 May 1986) is a French former professional footballer who played as a right or left winger, but also as an attacking midfielder.
+Charles N'Zogbia (born 28 May 1986) is a French former professional footballer who played as a right or left winger, but also as an attacking midfielder.
 He was capped for the France under-21 team on thirteen occasions, and made his debut for the senior side in 2010.
 He spent over a decade at Premier League sides Newcastle United, Wigan Athletic and Aston Villa, having begun his career at Le Havre.

 Club career

 Early career

 N'Zogbia began his career at the academy of Le Havre.
 When he was 16, he was spotted by the former chief scout of Newcastle United, Charlie Woods, who arranged for him to have a trial at the club.
 After training with Newcastle for a month, he impressed the club and they were keen to sign him.
 However, his transfer to Newcastle proved controversial.
 Le Havre had tied him to an educational contract, but Newcastle claimed that the player had freedom of contract to move on a free transfer, an assertion which FIFA supported.